Reds vs. Angels: Odds, spread, over/under - August 23

 Reds vs. Angels Betting Trends and Insights

-- When they have played as moneyline favorites with odds of -165 or shorter, the Angels have an 11-7 record (winning 61.1% of their games).
+- When they have played as moneyline favorites with odds of -150 or shorter, the Angels have a 14-14 record (winning 50% of their games).

-- Oddsmakers have implied with the moneyline set for this matchup that Los Angeles has a 62.3% chance to win.
+- Los Angeles has a 60% chance to win this game based on the implied probability of the moneyline.

-- The Angels have been listed as the moneyline favorite by bookmakers only once in the last 10 games, and lost that matchup.
+- In the last 10 games, the Angels have been named the moneyline favorite by oddsmakers just twice, and they lost both games.

-- Over its last 10 matchups, Los Angeles and its opponents combined to go over the total seven times (all 10 games had set totals).
+- Over its last 10 matchups, Los Angeles and its opponents combined to hit the over on the run total seven times (all 10 games had set totals).

-- The Reds have come away with 41 wins in the 86 contests they have been listed as the underdogs in this season.
+- The Reds have won in 42, or 48.3%, of the 87 contests they have been named as odds-on underdogs this year.

-- The Reds have a win-loss record of 9-13 when favored by +140 or worse by sportsbooks this year.
+- This season, the Reds have been victorious 19 times in 41 chances when named as an underdog of at least +125 or longer on the moneyline.

-- The Reds have played as underdogs in four of their past 10 games and won two of those contests.
+- The Reds have played as underdogs in five of their past 10 games and won three of those contests.

-- When it comes to hitting the over, Cincinnati and its opponents are 3-7-0 in the last 10 games with a total.
+- Cincinnati and its opponents have combined to hit the over four times in the last 10 games with a total.

 Reds vs. Angels Player Props